Ruby I. Gilbert: Early life and education

 Ruby Irene Gilbert was born in Junius, New York, December 1, 1851.
 Her parents were of New England ancestry.
 Her parents were Silas B. Gilbert (1819–1894) and Julia (née, Gage) (b.
 1820).
 Silas, like his father before him, was a Baptist minister and was educated in the public schools and academies of western New York.
 He did pioneer work in Illinois.
 Julia was a leader in religious and temperance circles.
 The sacrifice and devotion demanded by her parents, living the difficult life of itinerants, impressed themselves on their daughter.
 She went to Illinois with her parents in 1855, and was reared in the town of Mendota, Illinois.
-Ruby's siblinings were: Herbert (b.
+Ruby's siblings were Herbert (b.
 1847), Edwin (b.
 1851), Newell (b.
 1854), and Nettie (b.
 1859).

 Her education was wholly in the public schools.
 In various relations that she sustained, Gilbert received diversified and thorough business training.